DBCDK/meta-extractor/README.md

 ### 3. Divide data into training, validation and test sets
-To divide the data into training, validation and test sets use the script `train-test-val -t data/texts/ -m data/metadata/` or
+To divide the data into training, validation and test sets use the script `train-test-val -t path/to/output/texts/ -m path/to/metadata/`
-`train-test-val -t /data/meta-extractor/text/longer/ -m /data/meta-extractor/metadata/`

 Where